Mull Fiddle Week Logo

 Need to know information about Tobermory

 Please note that Tobermory is situated on a hill and due to venue/class logistics - a certain level of fitness is ideal in order to move between classes.
 Parking is also terrible in the summer, so going on foot really is the most practical option.
-There are disabled parking spaces near the Aros Hall.
+There are disabled parking spaces near the Aros Hall, which is our main hub.
 We do our best to minimise venue changes but we just can't avoid the hills, unfortunately!
 On the positive side, our fitness will certainly improve as the week goes on!
 Please get in touch with us if you require more information regarding the accessibility of the event.